Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Kasa Carniceria y Taqueria (Yucca Valley)

 Hidden gem!
 This was my last food stop in the High Desert!
 Most blogs will tell you to go to Algoberto’s, but after reading the raving reviews from people claiming this was the best burrito they’ve had in their lives, I had to try it myself.
 Kasa is a grocery store, which, besides selling Hispanic goods, also sells meat.
 In the back, they have a counter where you can order tacos and burritos.
 I ordered a chicken burrito with extra rice, and even though it was only 11:30 am, a line quickly formed behind me as I was placing my order.
 Because I was so fulI from the breakfast at JT Crossroads Kitchen, I ended up eating the burrito 4 hours later in my car in Palm Springs with the AC on full blast.
 The chicken in the burrito was incredibly tender and everything tasted really fresh, which I didn’t think would be possible after 4 hours.
-Sadly, I wasn’t feeling my best so I didn’t eat the whole thing.
+Sadly, the heat got to me and I wasn’t feeling my best, so I didn’t eat the whole thing.

 I forgot to take a picture of my burrito.